socialvibe/truex-android-integrations/DOCS.md

     truexAdRenderer.addEventListener(TruexAdRendererConstants.VIDEO_EVENT, videoEventHandler);
 ```

 A `VIDEO_EVENT` is emitted when noteworthy events occur in a video within a true[X] unit.
-These events are differentiated by their `type` value (found in `TruexAdRendererConstants`) as follows:
+These events are differentiated by their `subType` value (found in `TruexAdRendererConstants`) as follows:

 * `VIDEO_STARTED`: A video has started
 * `VIDEO_FIRST_QUARTILE`: A video has reached its first quartile